 For you to align shipping new feature development and publishing a changelog, it is important to consider the speed at which you build new features internally in your org.
 For example, if you are following an agile development method, make sure the spring ends with writing and publishing the changelog.
 Not when the feature gets pushed to production.

-At featureOS, we tend to publish every 14 days for major features, and ever fews days once if there is a considerable update to the features.
+At FeatureOS, we tend to publish every 14 days for major features, and ever fews days once if there is a considerable update to the features.

 Is there a product changelog template?